sander76/aio-powerview-api/readme.md

 - Add type 53 (Sonnette) and yype 95 (Aura Illuminated, Roller).
 Note: *Type 95 do not support light control*
 - Handle PowerType 11 + 12.
 Both are fixed and cannot be edited

+### v3.1.1
+- Fix missed timeout blocks and handle in websession

 ## Links

 ---